 - This will add a new school building in eduCLIMBER.
 The new building will appear in drop-down menus and other areas across the platform.

 Set an Alias for the school

-- Alias allows you to match the school named in the upload file to an existing school in eduCLIMBER.
-For example, you might have an elementary named Climberville Elementary but the assessment file lists the school as eduCLIMBER Elementary.
-You can create an alias so that any time eduCLIMBER sees eduCLIMBER Elementary it is automatically associated with Climberville Elementary.
+- An alias allows the school named in the upload file to be matched to an existing school in eduCLIMBER.
+For example, there may be an existing elementary named Climberville Elementary but the assessment file lists the school as eduCLIMBER Elementary.
+An alias can be created so that any time eduCLIMBER sees eduCLIMBER Elementary it is automatically associated with Climberville Elementary.

 Exclude the school

-- Exclude allows you to completely ignore the record and all associated data.
+- Exclude allows the school record and all associated data to be completely ignored.
 The data associated with the school record will not be imported into eduCLIMBER.

 Ignore the school

-- Ignore allows you to ignore the building that the student is in but still import all assessment data.
-The assessment data will be tied to the student and and buildings they may be rostered to through other data imports.
+- Ignore allows the building to be ignored but still imports all attendance data.
+The attendance data will be tied to the student and buildings they may be rostered to through other data imports.